Simultaneous substitution: History

-When cable television began to proliferate across Canada in the early-1970s, viewers far from the Canada–US border began to obtain access to American television services that were once unobtainable.
-In 1972, in response to pressure from Canadian broadcasters, the CRTC introduced the simultaneous substitution regulation as a method to circumvent diminution of the value of Canadian networks' exclusive broadcast rights to American programs (within three years, KCND was effectively moved to Winnipeg and relicensed as CKND-TV).
+When cable television began to proliferate across Canada, viewers far from the Canada–US border obtained clear access to American television services.
+By the early 1970s Canadians, who watched four hours a day of television on average, chose American channels up to two thirds of the time; only National Hockey League on television reliably drew Canadians to domestic channels.
+The domestic channels also heavily purchased American productions.
+When Canadian content regulations required them to broadcast a certain amount of domestic production, the channels scheduled American programs earlier in the evening, hoping that audiences would stay for the less popular Canadian programs.
+In 1972, in response to pressure from Canadian broadcasters, the CRTC introduced the simultaneous substitution regulation as a method to circumvent diminution of the value of Canadian networks' exclusive broadcast rights to American programs; within three years, KCND was effectively moved to Winnipeg and relicensed as CKND-TV.
 Through the 1990s, as direct-broadcast satellite television services gained popularity and then were granted licences in Canada, simultaneous substitution became a requirement on these as well.

 By the late 1990s and early 2000s, the simultaneous substitution regulation had reached its full potential, with Canadian broadcast networks telecasting nearly all of their American programming at the same time as the U.S. network's broadcasts to ensure maximum eligibility to request substitution.